-The location you can afford within Nashville will be largely determined by the budget you’re willing to spend when buying a second home.
+The location you can afford within Franklin, Nashville, or Brentwood will be largely determined by the budget you’re willing to spend when buying a second home.
 If you want to purchase in a more expensive neighborhood, for example, but don’t feel comfortable paying the going market rate for properties, you may need to consider a different location.

 If it turns out that the neighborhood you initially wanted to purchase a home in is out of your price range, start thinking about what you need and want in a neighborhood.

 Do you want it to be close to amenities such as a gym or the beach?
 Should it be on public transportation routes or be walkable?
 Are you dead-set on a gated community or another type of neighborhood?

 Rank these wants and needs in order of importance and use them to help you choose a location that suits your needs and is within your price range.

 Even if you feel you know the area well, nothing beats having someone whose job it is to know the ins and outs of an area’s real estate market help you with buying a second home.

 This is especially helpful if you live far from Franklin, Nashville, or Brentwood, as the agent can keep an eye on available properties and pre-screen homes without you being there.